LorenzoZaccagnini/multirequest/README.md

 go test -cover ./...
 ```

-Other files are not covered by tests, this is because they are not part of the core logic of the program.
+Some files are not covered by tests, this is because they are not part of the core logic of the program.

 ## Build